Find out more about hyperhidrosis

 Hyperhidrosis can cause significant physical as well as emotional discomfort, and patients seeking treatment for the condition may wish to try a surgical alternative when other treatments have not worked.

-The surgical cures for hyperhidrosis Dr. Reisfeld perform are finely tuned and procedures that take advantage of the latest endoscopic techniques:
+The surgical cures for hyperhidrosis that Dr. Eraj Basseri and Dr. Rafael Reisfeld perform are finely tuned and procedures that take advantage of the latest endoscopic techniques:

 Learn more about Endoscopic Thoracic Sympathectomy (Surgery for Sweaty Hands)